Janamsakhis: Sakhi Mahal Pehle Ki

 Sakhi Mahal Pehle Ki was discovered by Piar Singh and McLeod, but remained unexamined and published until 2014 when Dr. S.S.
 Padam found multiple different manuscripts of the text across Punjabi universities and published them with examination.
 The text is now considered the oldest of the Janamsakhi tradition and the root source for the other Janamsakhis.

 Sakhi Mahal Pehle Ki claims to be written by Seeha Upal of Sultanpur, a Sikh of Guru Amar Das.
 It is also written in prose contrary to other Janamsakhis and is written in an archaic form of the Majhi dialect.
 It does not follow a set chronological order and no sakhis are numbered nor appear with a heading.
 The text appears to be an incomplete draft.
-Sakhi Mahal Pehle Ki has been dated to 1570-1574, during the last few years of Guru Amar Das’s guruship.
+Sakhi Mahal Pehle Ki has been dated to 1570-1574, during the last few years of Guru Amar Das's guruship.

 Scholars consider this Janamsakhi to have been used by authors of other traditions.
-Padam believes that Bhai Gurdas wrote his first Vaar to fill the belived gaps in Sakhi Mahal Pehle Ki.
-Dr. Kirpal Singh disagrees with this point believing Gurdas’s tradition to be independent.
+Padam believes that Bhai Gurdas wrote his first Vaar to fill the believed gaps in Sakhi Mahal Pehle Ki.
+Dr. Kirpal Singh disagrees with this point believing Gurdas's tradition to be independent.
 Both do agree on other Janamsakhi traditions being based on Sakhi Mahal Pehle Ki.

-Sakhi Mahal Pehle Ki puts the Guru’s birth in Vaisakh 1469.
-The text goes into very little detail on Guru Nanak’s travels outside of Sultanpur.
+Sakhi Mahal Pehle Ki puts the Guru's birth in Vaisakh 1469.
+The text goes into very little detail on Guru Nanak's travels outside of Sultanpur.
 He mostly accounts the Guru travelling around Sultanpur in great detail.
 Other travels are not described in much detail, and the author seems to be unaware of the geography outside of the general Punjab and rarely names places.
-Famous stories such as Guru Nanak’s travels to Mecca, Medina, Baghdad, and conversations with Sidhs are missing and raises doubts on those events historicity.
+Famous stories such as Guru Nanak's travels to Mecca, Medina, Baghdad, and conversations with Sidhs are missing and raises doubts on those events historicity.